gsantostasi/AlphaHubTrader/README.md

 Installation Instructions:

 1) You need to download and install first MatLab RunTime (MyAppInstaller_web.exe).
-Read me the readme file for further instructions.
+Read the readme.txt file for further instructions.
-2) Dowload and install the AlphaHubReader1 executable file.
+2) Dowload and install the AlphaHubTrader.exe executable file.

 Setup instrutions: